ernestqt/ernestqt.github.io/_pages/home.md

 ## Publications

-The following are chronological lists of my published/accepted works, some listed also on [dblp](https://dblp.org/search?q=jorge%20toro-pozo) and [Google Scholar](https://scholar.google.com/citations?user=mF6Rm5oAAAAJ).
-All my conference papers use alphabetical author ordering.
+The following are my published/accepted works, some of which are also listed on [dblp](https://dblp.org/search?q=jorge%20toro-pozo) and [Google Scholar](https://scholar.google.com/citations?user=mF6Rm5oAAAAJ).
+My conference papers use alphabetical author ordering.

 ### Conferences